Dolley Madison silver dollar

 The Dolley Madison silver dollar is a commemorative silver dollar issued by the United States Mint in 1999.
 The obverse depicts Dolley Madison, and the reverse shows the Madison family house Montpelier.
 Some proceeds benefited the National Trust for Historic Preservation.
 The coin was authorized by Public Law 104-329.
+It was made to commemorate the 150th anniversary of Dolley Madison’s death.

 Sales

 500,000 Dolley Madison dollars were authorized by Public Law 104-329.
 The Philadelphia Mint struck 158,247 proof and 22,948 uncirculated Dolley Madison dollars.